kode4food/interpol/README.md

 ## Inclusion in a Browser
 There are two ways to include Interpol templates in a browser-based application.
 One is to compile raw templates using the Interpol compiler.
 Another is to load the templates from pre-compiled JSON output.
 The PEG.js parser used by the compiler is *massive* and slower than loading JSON, but it may be necessary if you want to compile ad-hoc templates.

-*Note:* The entry point function for Interpol in the browser is *always* named `$interpol()`.
+*Note:* The entry point function for Interpol in the browser is *always* named `interpol()`.

 ### Loading Pre-Compiled JSON
-The `$interpol()` function will accept a pre-compiled JSON object instead of a JavaScript string.
+The `interpol()` function will accept a pre-compiled JSON object instead of a JavaScript string.
 This will allow you to bypass the loading of the PEG.js parser.
 Instead, you can load pre-compiled templates from your server for faster initialization.

-You can also invoke the compiler by calling the `$interpol.compile(Object)` function.
+You can also invoke the compiler by calling the `interpol.compile(Object)` function.

 ```html
 <script src="build/interpol.min.js" type="text/javascript"></script>